javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 <img style="margin-bottom:10px" src="/blog/javers-vs-envers/employee_aud.png" alt="employee_aud table" width="807px"/>

 No surprise so far.
-We have two revisions likned with records in the audit table.
+We have two revisions linked with records in the audit table.
 Revtype 0 means insert and 1 means update.
 What is strange is the type of revision timestamps.
 Why long instead of date?
 Luckily you can fix using custom [Revision Entity](http://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#envers-revisionlog).